Tropical garden: Banana plants

 Contrary to common belief, growing banana trees is not that difficult and allow people to enjoy their own bananas.
 Also these plants can be used as windbreaks.
 They need fertile soils, large mulch and organic matter, large amounts of nitrogen and potassium, warm temperature, high humidity, large amounts of water, and shelter from other banana plants.
 Banana plants are not to be exposed to strong winds and extreme weather conditions (too hot or too cold weather) with an ideal temperature being 26-30 degree Celsius (78-86 Fahrenheit).
 They stop growing below 14 degree Celsius (57 Fahrenheit).
 Banana rhizomes are planted upright and their roots have to be well covered with soil.

 Bird of paradise

-Among the many species commonly called birds of paradise is Strelitzia reginae, a plant indigenous to South Africa and South America.
+Among the many species commonly called birds of paradise is Strelitzia reginae, a plant that is indigenous to South Africa and South America.
 As a tropical plant, it grows in warm, humid climates.
 This exotic, colorful plant with evergreen leaves resembles a bird's beak.
 It is an outdoor plant, provided the weather is not too cold.
 Otherwise, it is better to keep it in a pot indoors.
 It needs rich soil as well as full sun or partial shade.
 Another requirement for this plant is good drainage.